tinacms/tina.io/content/docs/getting-started/cms-set-up.md

 }
 ```

-If you restart the dev server and click the 'Edit This Site' button, you should see an 'Edit Icon' in the lower right-hand corner.
+Head back to http://localhost:3000, refresh the page and click the 'Edit This Site' button.
+You should see an 'Edit Icon' in the lower right-hand corner.
 Click on the icon to open the [_Sidebar_](/docs/ui#toolbar-configuration).

-> There is also a _Toolbar_ interface, we won't work with that UI in this tutorial but feel free to [read more](/docs/ui).

-The example above uses a helpful method, `cms.toggle`, to switch between enabled/disabled states.
-Reference the documentation to see all of the [CMS methods](/docs/cms#reference) available.
+--> TODO: add image

 You'll notice that the sidebar is empty, that is because there are no forms registered to edit content — let's do that next.

+## Additional Reading

+- Another important editing UI is the _Toolbar_, we won't work with that UI in this tutorial but feel free to [read more](/docs/ui) about editing UI in general.
+- The `EditButton` example above uses a helpful method —`cms.toggle` — to switch between enabled/disabled states.
+Checkout all of the [CMS methods](/docs/cms#reference) available.